 - Tell the student that you are not willing to accept abusive behavior (e.g., "When you yell and scream at me, I find it difficult to listen").
 If you need to, explicitly state what behaviors are acceptable.

 - If the person begins to get too close to you, tell them to please move back.

 - Reduce stimulation.
 If you are comfortable doing so, invite them to your office or another quiet place.
 If you sense some threat, arrange for a colleague to be nearby.

-- Help the person problem-solve and deal with the real issues when he/she becomes calmer.
+- Help the person problem-solve and deal with the real issues when they become calmer.

-- If necessary, get help (your supervisor, CAPS, University Police).
+- If necessary, get help (your supervisor, CWS, University Police).

 Less Helpful Responses

 - Getting into an argument or shouting match.